 Types, typefaces, and fonts – all these terms point to the lettering variety that has made it possible for the designers today to come up with unique ideas to express their writing style.
-When a certain designer focuses on composing types in a different style, he tends to create fonts that vary in their values, readability, and cleanliness, and the type of audience intended.
+When a certain designer focuses on composing types in a different style for a brand identity poster or website, he tends to create fonts that vary in their values, readability, and cleanliness, and the type of audience intended.

 It all started in the 13th century when lettering experts aka typographers would use a single letter tile to create letters, the signs of which are still evident on the walls of ancient buildings in Europe.
 In the 15th century, metal type was invented for the ease of typographers, after which the type family kept expanding in its forms and styles.